If you read only the top-line headline about the Greater Boston market this summer, you are trading on incomplete data.

 The luxury correction ($2M+)

-In the same June 5 analysis, the established luxury corridors across Greater Boston slipped from clearing just above full ask a year ago to closing below it, accompanied by a median 60 days on market.
-The primary metric here is time.
-The deeper a listing pushes past $2 million, the longer the days on market, and extended market time directly correlates to price elasticity.
+Cross the $2 million threshold and the dynamics shift.
+In the same June 5 analysis, established luxury corridors across Greater Boston slipped from clearing just above full ask a year ago to closing below it, at a median 60 days on market.
+The metric here is time, the deeper a listing pushes past $2 million, the longer it sits, and market time drives price elasticity.

 The real shift is in pace, not price.
 Early June data places single-family assets above $2 million in these enclaves at a median 75 days on market.
 They remain the firmest luxury markets in the region, but sellers are actively trading speed for valuation.